-School Type Retention Rate (1 Year) Retention Rate (3 Years) N Mean Sig.
-N Mean Sig.
-Elementary Schools 647 80.36 $p = .011$ $\eta^2 = .008$ 630 82.16 Middle Schools 314 79.87 303 80.47 p = .001 High Schools 228 82.52 222 83.07 $\eta^2 = .012$
+School Type Retention Rate (1 Year) Retention Rate (3 Years) N Mean Sig. Ν Mean Sig.
+Elementary Schools 647 80.36 p = .011 $\eta^2 = .008$ 630 82.16 + = 001 Middle Schools 314 79.87 303 80.47 p = .001 High Schools 228 82.52 222 83.07 $\eta^{-} = .012$

 To further explore whether these differences in teacher retention rates were significant among elementary, middle, and high schools, we conducted ANOVA.
 The results revealed that teacher retention rates had statistically significant differences among the three types of schools based on both the current year (p = .011) and the three-year average (p = .001).
 Partial $\eta 2$ was used to measure the magnitude of differences.
-According to Cohen (1988) who defined a small effect ($\eta 2$ = .008), medium effect ($\eta 2$ = .059), and large effect ($\eta 2$ = .138), the differences in teacher retention rates were small for both the current year ($\eta 2$ = .008) and the three-year average ($\eta 2$ = .012).
+According to Cohen (1988) who defined a small effect ($\eta 2 = .008$), medium effect ($\eta 2 = .059$), and large effect ($\eta 2 = .138$), the differences in teacher retention rates were small for both the current year ($\eta 2 = .008$) and the three-year average ($\eta 2 = .012$).
 Tukey's honestly significant difference test (HSD) was used to test all pairwise differences.
-The analysis of the current year teacher retention rate revealed that the teacher retention rate at high schools was significantly higher than that in elementary and middle schools.
-However, the teacher retention rates did not differ significantly between elementary schools and middle schools was significantly lower than that in elementary and high schools.
-However, the teacher retention rates did not differ significantly between elementary schools and high schools.
+The analysis of the current year teacher retention rate revealed that the teacher retention rates did not differ significantly higher than that in elementary and middle schools.
+However, the teacher retention rates did not differ significantly between elementary and high schools.
+However, the teacher set significantly lower than that in elementary and high schools.
+However, the teacher significantly lower than that in elementary and high schools.
+However, the teacher significantly lower than that in elementary and high schools.
+However, the teacher retention rates are significantly lower than that in elementary and high schools.
+However, the teacher retention schools and high schools.
+However, the teacher retention rates are significantly lower than that in elementary and high schools.
+However, the teacher retention schools and high schools and high schools.